Skip to navigation Skip to content

 The Resources page contains:

-A home care means assessment is an income assessment and may be required where a care recipient first entered into:
+A home care means assessment was an income assessment and may have been required where a care recipient first entered into:

-• residential care before 1 July 2014 and moves to a home care service after 1 July 2014
+• residential care before 1 July 2014 and moved to a home care service after 1 July 2014

 • home care before 1 July 2014 and moves to a new home care service with a break in care less than 28 days, and has 'opted in' to the post 1 July 2014 arrangements